camunda/camunda-deployment-references/aws/ec2/README.md

 # AWS EC2 Reference Implementation

+> [!CAUTION]
+> This project is heavily under construction and targeted for the 8.7 release to utilize the new single jar architecture.

+> [!WARNING]
+> This project is not intended for production use but rather for demonstration purposes only.
+There are no guarantees or warranties provided.

 ## Project Overview

 This reference implementation can be used to deploy Camunda 8 in a highly available setup.
 It is split into the base infrastructure part done with Terraform and the management part using bash scripts to configure the EC2 instances and deploy Camunda 8.